 Sleep hygiene refers to habits and practices that promote good sleep quality.
 This includes maintaining a consistent sleep schedule, avoiding caffeine and heavy meals before bedtime, and creating a calming atmosphere.

-Establishing a relaxing bedtime routine, such as practicing gentle bedtime yoga or deep breathing exercises, can signal to the body that it’s time to wind down.
+Establishing a relaxing bedtime routine, such as practicing gentle bedtime yoga for better sleep or deep breathing exercises, can signal to the body that it’s time to wind down.
 Reducing screen time at least an hour before sleep also helps since blue light can interfere with melatonin production.

 Creating an optimal sleep environment involves keeping the room dark, quiet, and cool.
 Using blackout curtains, eye masks, or white noise machines can minimize disruptions.
 By following these practices, one increases the likelihood of deep, restorative sleep, which complements the benefits of yoga.